Policy: SABBATICAL LEAVES

 v.
 A description of any fellowship, grant or other arrangement that would aid in financing or otherwise supporting the proposed project;

 vi.
 The applicant’s signed agreement to return to full-time service with Montana State University for a period equal to the length of the sabbatical following expiration of the assignment or to refund the compensation paid by the university during such assignment unless this obligation is specifically waived by the president; and

 vii.
 The faculty member applying for the sabbatical and their department head should identify the applicant’s courses that would need coverage during their sabbatical and a plan to cover these courses.

 d.
-The department head shall develop a clear written understanding with the faculty member who is going on sabbatical assignment concerning what is expected of them while on that assignment (e.g., manuscripts, progress reports).
+The faculty member who is going on sabbatical assignment shall develop a clear written understanding with their department head or director describing what is expected of them while on sabbatical and upon the completion of their sabbatical assignment (e.g., manuscripts, progress reports).
 This plan will be approved by the dean and provost prior to approving the sabbatical.